tiagossa1/random-team-generator-tg-bot/README.md

 - **GENERATE_COMMAND**: Command keyword for generate command.
 - **TIMEZONE**: Time zone string.
 You can find [here](https://gist.github.com/diogocapela/12c6617fc87607d11fd62d2a4f42b02a) all of the time zones.
 - **LANGUAGE**: Full language code. e.g. en-US.
+- **IS_PRODUCTION**: Flag to know if the bot is running in a production environment.
+Needed for logs level.

 ## Bot commands